 The major raw materials that we purchase for production are chemicals and proprietary additives, which are influenced by oil prices.
 The price and availability of these raw materials are subject to market conditions affecting supply and demand.
-We experienced increases in the price of certain raw materials during the first quarter of 2010, but prices stabilized for the remainder of the year.
-For 2011 we expect to encounter inflationary costs for raw materials.
+We experienced increases in the price of certain raw materials during 2011 and, we expect to encounter inflationary costs for raw materials in 2012.
 To the extent we are unable to absorb those higher costs, or pass any such higher costs to our customers, our gross profit margin could be negatively affected, which could result in a decrease in our liquidity and profitability.